-- Shirts or other pieces of clothing featuring any questionable message are absolutely forbidden.
+- ♦ Shirts or other pieces of clothing featuring any type of a musical group or with a questionable message are absolutely forbidden.
 Wearing of such a shirt or piece of apparel would be considered a serious violation of the discipline code.
-Shorts/pants with logos or messages on the back are not acceptable. - Clothing must be neat and appropriate for school or the scheduled activity. - Girls' skirts or dresses must be of a reasonable length. - Shirts must go below the waist and have a sleeve. - Clothing must fit appropriately.
+Sorts with logos or messages on the back are not acceptable. - Clothing must be neat and appropriate for school or the scheduled activity. - Girls' skirts or dresses must be of a modest length. - ♦ Shirts must go below the waist and have a sleeve. - ♦ Clothing must fit appropriately.

 School uniforms must be purchased from one of the two companies contracted by the school.
-School shoes must follow the styles pictured in the policy.
+School shoes must be purchased from the approved company.
 The physical education uniform is purchased directly from the school.